 Map G10 Purden Lake Park addition (situated in MU 7-7).
+Shaded area is open to hunting and the discharge of firearms, bows, crossbows only during a lawful game hunting season.

 Map GII Tabor Mountain No Shooting or Hunting Area (situated in MUs 7-9).